hadjShell/JavaScriptLearningJourney/JS_notes.md

 ## Functions

-* Functions in JavaScript are first-class, which means they are treated as variables
+* Functions in JavaScript are first-class, which means they are treated as variables, so in JavaScript we can

+  * Store functions in variables or properties
+  * Pass functions as arguments to other functions
+  * Return functions from functions
+  * Call methods on functions

+* Higher-order funtions

+  * A function that receives another function as an argument, that returns a new function, or both
+  * The function as an argument is called callback function
+    * `funcArg.name` returns the name of the function

+  * The function that is returned is called returned function

 * Syntax